-The owner will be required to repair an inoperable smoke detector unless the Augusta Housing Authority determines that the family has intentionally disconnected it (by removing batteries or other means).
-In this case, the family will be required to repair the smoke detector within 24 hours.
+The owner will be required to repair an inoperable smoke detector or carbon monoxide detector unless the Augusta Housing Authority determines that the family has intentionally disconnected it (by removing batteries or other means).
+In this case, the family will be required to repair the smoke detector or carbon monoxide detector within 24 hours.